dtminnick/readiness/notebooks/5_final_report.md

 contributes one point, yielding a score from 0 to 6.
 Plans scoring 4 or higher were labeled “Adequate.”

-To prevent circularity and promote generalization, predictive features were converted into sector-stratified ordinal tiers using intra-sector quartiles.
+To prevent circularity and promote generalization, I converted predictive features into sector-stratified ordinal tiers using intra-sector quartiles.
 For example, instead of using the raw threshold of \$59K assets per participant, the model learned from a tiered factor (Low, Moderate, Typical, High) based on sector-specific distributions.
 This separation ensured that models learned relative structural signals rather than memorizing rule logic.

-**Insert sample by sector and plot.**

 See **Appendix A** for additional details.